What is Dynamic Dungeons Editor?

 If you click on ‘import background’ you can upload an image or video, then by clicking on ‘play’ in the menu on the left you can now try how it looks on your extended screen after mounting it.

 If a background is already loaded and you want to replace it, click the library icon (a bulleted list icon on the menu) and find some built-in props or use the + icon in the library to add your own files.
+Right-click on a video or image will bring up a small menu to load the asset as background or prop.
 (Read more about this in the library section below)

 CUSTOMIZING THE SPLASH SCREEN